 But apart from getting some beautiful feather-fletched arrows or some cool and traditional looking leather quivers, you also need to decide on whether to use a longbow or the recurve bow.

-Longbows and recurve bows are similar in that they are often simpler to use than the compound bows, and they also come in a relatively simpler design that consists of the bow and string only.
+Longbows and recurve bows are similar in that they are often simpler to use than the compound bows, and they also come in a relatively simpler design that consists an arrow rest, the bow and string only.

 Choosing between the two should be easy if you have enough experience with both but for many new and seasoned archers, this is not always the case.